whtower/whtower/README.md

 ### Hi there 👋:

-- 🔭 I’m currently a postgraduate student at **Geography and Information Engineering, China University of Geosciences, Wuhan, China.**
+- 🔭 I’m currently a PhD student at **the School Geography and Information Engineering, China University of Geosciences, Wuhan, China.**
 - 🌱 I’m currently learning **Cartography, Intelligent space cognitive**
 - 📫 How to reach me: haitaowang@cug.edu.cn